Multiwinner Approval Rules as Apportionment Methods: The Apportionment Problem and Approval-Based Multiwinner Elections

 Note that multiplying a weight sequence $w$ by a positive constant does not change the way in which a rule operates.
-Several established multiwinner election rules can be described as OWA-based rules.
+Several established multiwinner election rules can be described as Thiele rules.